shahtab123/Gemini-Spark/README.md

 **Note**: For the best testing experience, using Chrome Canary is a must as it provides the latest AI features and APIs.

 ---

-## Usage

-1. Open Gemini Spark from the extension toolbar.
-2. Select a Google Workspace application or tool.
-3. Choose the desired AI feature and follow the instructions.
-4. Watch the demo video to gent an overall idea

 ### Debugging and Monitoring

 All features include detailed console logging for debugging and verification: